ncarlier/webhookd/README.md

 ### Webhook call

-The directory structure define the webhook URL.
+The directory structure defines the webhook URL.

 You can omit the script extension.
 If you do, webhookd will search by default for a `.sh` file.
 You can change the default extension using the `WHD_HOOK_DEFAULT_EXT` environment variable or `-hook-default-ext` parameter.
-If the script exists, the output will be send to the HTTP response.
+If the script exists, the output will be sent to the HTTP response.

-Depending on the HTTP request, the HTTP response will be a HTTP `200` code with the script's output in real time (streaming), or the HTTP response will wait until the end of the script's execution and return the output (tuncated) of the script as well as an HTTP code relative to the script's output code.
+Depending on the HTTP request, the HTTP response will be a HTTP `200` code with the script's output in real time (streaming), or the HTTP response will wait until the end of the script's execution and return the output (truncated) of the script as well as an HTTP code relative to the script's output code.

 The streaming protocol depends on the HTTP request: